Roger Pogoy: Return and subsequent competitions

 Pogoy made his return after his suspension in a game against Kazakhstan.
 He was also on the 2019 FIBA World Cup lineup.
 Pogoy only shot 42% from the field and 25% on threes for the tournament.
 He was also selected to join the Gilas squad for the 2019 Southeast Asian Games but was unable to play due to a nerve root irritation caused by a bulging disc.

 Before the pandemic, he played against Indonesia in the FIBA Asia Cup 2021 Qualifiers.

 In 2022, he played in the February qualifiers for the 2023 FIBA World Cup.
 He also got a silver medal in the 31st SEA Games.

+Pogoy was included in the 21-man pool for the 2023 FIBA World Cup, where he was eventually included in the final 12-man lineup.
+He was set to play in the Asian Games, but due to health problems, he had to withdraw.

 Personal life

 A few weeks after winning his first championship in 2021, Pogoy married his longtime girlfriend Love Portes.
+They have a daughter, Louvie, and a son, Roger Raynn.